apache/plc4x/README.md

 ### Building with Docker

-WARNING: Currently the Docker build seems to be not working so please have patience till we fixed the issues.

 If you don't want to bother setting up the environment on your normal system and you have Docker installed, you can also build everything in a Docker container:

 ```